bradmentzer/learnweb3/senior/delegate-call/README.md

 Used with proxy contracts.
 The storage contract makes a call using .delegatecall() which allows differenct versions of the code while maintaining the same storage.
 The logic changes but data does not.

 This directory contains three contracts: Attack, Good, Helper.
 Attack is used to change the owner of Good using .delegatecall()

+Avoid this attack by using stateless library contracts.
+The contracts where you delegate the call should only be used for the execution of logic and should not maintain state.
+Then, it will not be possible for functions to modify the state of the calling contract.